From international film festivals to traditional Czech parades, these are the best spring events in Prague

 Prague’s most eccentric annual festival, Witches’ Night is a centuries-old pagan tradition based around the idea of witch burning.
 Visitors can get involved by watching the parade, which travels through the city streets to Kampa Island, where a large bonfire awaits on which straw witches are burned ‘alive’ as merry makers eat hotdogs and watch the pyre go up in flames.
 The concept may seem a little morbid but it’s actually a celebration to say farewell to the spirits of winter.

 One of the most important cultural events in the Czech Republic, Prague Spring International Music Festival is revered not just across the country, but also across the globe.
-Celebrating its 71st anniversary in 2016, the festival invites orchestras, conductors and classic musicians to perform at historic buildings, churches and theatres across the city.
+The festival invites orchestras, conductors and classic musicians to perform at historic buildings, churches and theatres across the city.
 The event kicks off with an opening concert by the illustrious Czech Philharmonic orchestra, conducted by Paavo Järvi.

 The Czech Republic is one of the greatest beer brewing hubs in Europe, so it’s no surprise that beer festivals form some of the most popular events in Prague.
 The Czech Beer Festival lasts for an impressive 17 days and is the optimal place to sample Czech beer.
 With more than 150 draft beers on offer, pacing yourself is key.